-The Asus C223 has a nice sleek look and it’s easy to bring with you, but there are some things that makes it weaker than the rest of the laptops on the list…
+The Asus C223 has a nice sleek look, and it’s easy to bring with you, but there are some things that make it weaker than the rest of the laptops on the list…

 You probably noticed the red metallic finish.
 Even if it looks cool, the all-plastic design feels a bit cheap.
 It’s nevertheless sturdy, but with a weight of 2.2 pounds, it’s the heavies laptop on the list.

 Some things you might want are missing.
-There is no CD/DVD drive, no Micro SD slot, the screen is not a touchscreen, and you won’t be able to plug in a screen with an HDMI cable since there’s no HDMI port.
+There is no CD/DVD drive, no Micro SD slot, the HD display is not a touchscreen, and you won’t be able to plug in a screen with an HDMI cable since there’s no HDMI port.